-in the coral.
+It is suggested that the predominance of males at certain times may be caused by differences in reproductive behaviour between the sexes: whereas males stay around after spawning, females become cryptic, moving into holes and crevices in the coral.
 This hypothesis is consistent with observations in tanks of repeated spawning by males but not by females (Nash, 1985), and by the observed inertness of trochus on the bottom of the tanks for one or two days following spawning; if in the sea, these trochus would likely have moved into holes and crevices in the coral.

 It is noteworthy that the significant departures from equal sex ratio observed by Bour (1989) were made during the summer months when trochus are reproductively active in New Caledonia.
 Both Bour (1989) and Gail (1958) observed equal sex ratios in winter and early spring when trochus are reproductively inert.
-These patterns support the notion that differences in behaviour between the sexes at the time of reproduction cause differential catchability hence departure from equal sex ratios in samples.
+These patterns support the notion that differences in behaviour between the sexes at the time of reproduction cause differential catchability and hence departure from equal sex ratios in samples.

 Anecdotal evidence to support this comes from trochus divers from Yorke Island in Torres Strait.
 The ease with which the visceral mass (coiled gonad and digestive gland) may be removed from the shell following cooking varies between males and females: it is generally the visceral mass of females that is difficult to remove, and the difficulty of removal follows a lunar cycle (Nash, in prep. b).
 This is consistent with observations in tanks, where males were observed spawning with no recognisable periodicity, whereas females followed a lunar cycle (Nash, 1985).
-Male gonad was thus seldom full; therefore, it did not fill the shell chamber as tightly as female gonad generally did.
-So being, the male gonad is generally easier to remove from the shell following cooking.
+Male gonad was therefore seldom full, and therefore did not fill the shell chamber as tightly as female gonad generally did; it is therefore generally easier to remove from the shell following cooking.